Bixby Surname

 17th Generation:

-Neil married Bertha Hoffman on April 19, 1920 in Portland, Multnomah Co., Oregon 17.Father: Henry Ward Bixby Neil spent his early years in the village of Garden City where his parents rented a farm and were moderately successful.
+Neil spent his early years near the village of Garden City where his parents farmed.
 In 1909, Neil's aunt Evelyn Bixby died and it was at about that time that Neil's family decided to move away from Minnesota.
-Sometime in the year 1909, 16-year old Neil moved with his parents, brothers, uncle and some cousins out west.
-They settled on a farm in Brooks Precinct, just outside of the city of Salem in Marion County, Oregon.
+In April 1910 44, 16-year old Neil moved with his parents, brothers, uncle and some cousins out west.
+They settled on a farm outside of the city of Salem in Marion County, Oregon.
 In Oregon, the Bixbys were still farmers and also made plans to send Neil to college.
-In 1914, Neil began attending Corvallis College (now Oregon State University) in Corvallis, Oregon, where he graduated in 1918 with a degree in engineering.
+In 1914, Neil began attending Corvallis College (now Oregon State University) where he graduated with a degree in engineering.

-Neil and Bertha purchased a home in the Parkrose area of Portland where they began raising a family.
-They had 4 children together: Deane, Shirley, Evelyn and Patricia.
-In 1950, they sold their home in Portland and moved to Milwaukie, a suburb of Portland.
-In 1952, Neil retired from the Army Corps of Engineers and afterwards devoted his time to his hobbies and interests of which included gardening.
+In the first five years of marriage, Neil and Bertha lived in a rented home in Portland also with family in rural Beaverton.
+Then, in about 1925 they purchased a house in the Parkrose neighborhood of Portland, where they remained for about twenty years.
+Then in about 1945, they purchased a different home in Portland.
+Finally, in 1950 they sold their home and moved to the city of Milwaukie, a suburb of Portland, where they remained.
+In 1952, Neil retired from the Army Corps of Engineers and afterwards devoted his time to his love of gardening and horticulture.
+At some point Neil owned a nursery business where he grew azaleas and rhododendrons.
 Neil lived in Milwaukie for the remainder of his life.
-He died on January 9, 1985 in a hospital in Oregon City, Clackamas County, Oregon, at the age of 91.
-His wife Bertha died on March 8, 1995.
-Both are buried in the Willamette National Cemetery in Portland, Oregon.
+He died on January 9, 1985 in a hospital in Oregon City at the age of 91.

 They had the following children: